 A chest X-ray may be able to show enlarged lungs that can occur in some patients with COPD (due to hyperinflation).
 However, X-ray is more useful to help rule out or rule in other problems that may cause symptoms similar to COPD, such as pneumonia.

-There are at least 10 different inhalers available; they may contain one or more medications that may reduce COPD symptoms (bronchodilators, corticosteroids or combinations of both medications).
+There are many different inhalers available that may contain one or more medications to reduce or relieve COPD symptoms (bronchodilators, corticosteroids or combinations of both medications).
 For example, Spiriva contains tiotropium while Stiolto Respimat contains tiotropium bromide and olodaterol and is a once-daily inhaler available to COPD patients.
 This treatment relaxes muscles in the airways to improve breathing, but it should not be used to treat asthma.
-Stiolto Respimat is proven to be more effective that Spiriva or olodateral alone.
+Stiolto Respimat is proven to be more effective than Spiriva or olodaterol alone.

-Before utilizing a once-daily inhaler, check with your doctor to help you choose the inhaler that is the best choice for your condition.
+Before using a once-daily inhaler, check with your doctor to help you choose the inhaler that is the best choice for your condition.